sandrolubis/Stationary_Wavenumber_Ks_and_RWS/README.md

 In spherical coordinates, Ks is given by

 where $\bar{U}$ is a time mean of the upper-tropospheric zonal wind, ϕ is the latitude, a is the equatorial Earth radius, Ω being Earth’s rotation rate and

+The zonal wavenumber Ks is then the number of zonal waves that would fit around the corresponding local latitude circle.
+We use full-field DJF monthly means of U200 as  here